Student long-term loan laptop

 If you are experiencing issues or problems with your laptop, please let us know as soon as you can.
 You can visit the Student IT Hub or use the Ask us form, so that we can help you.

-Troubleshooting and fixing problems can take several days, and may require you to bring us the device.
-It's best that you get in touch before your assignment or assessment deadlines, or before you require urgent assistance.
+Troubleshooting and fixing problems can take several days, and may require you to return the device.
+It's best that you get in touch well before assessment deadlines or before you require urgent assistance.

-We strongly recommend you store any files in your OneDrive, a cloud based platform or an external hard drive.
+Before you hand in your device for repairs, we strongly recommend you store any files in your OneDrive or any other cloud based platform or an external hard drive.

 To report any issues or for further information please contact us by visiting the Student IT Hub or by completing our Ask us form.